 Of all the heat-related illnesses, heat exhaustion is the most common.
 It’s also a serious type of heat-related illness that should be addressed as quickly as possible.
 Heat exhaustion is caused by the body’s extreme depletion of water and salt.

-Symptoms of heat exhaustion are often similar to those of the flu — headache, weakness, fatigue and nausea — though heat exhaustion symptoms can also include an elevated body temperature, excessive sweating, and decreased urine output.
+Symptoms of heat exhaustion are often similar to those of the flu — headache, fatigue, dizziness, irritability, thirst, nausea or vomiting — though heat exhaustion symptoms can also include a slightly elevated body temperature, excessive sweating, or a fast heart rate.
 See Symptoms of Heat Exhaustion and Heat Stroke for more information.

 If not treated, this level of dehydration can lead to heat stroke, which is the most serious heat-related illness.
 If you notice someone experiencing heat exhaustion: